 Do you currently have the latest Pay Statements on ASSP and want to start using Compensation?
-This article will help you learn about all the improvements we've made to Pay Statements in our Compensation tab!
+Here, you’ll learn about all our improvements to Pay Statements in Compensation!

-Once you’ve taken a look at all the new behaviour in Differences Between Compensation and Pay Statements, you can Start Using Compensation.
+Once you’ve checked out all the new behaviours in Differences Between Compensation and Pay Statements, you can Start Using Compensation.

 How to Confirm Your Pay Statement Version

-You can easily confirm whether you’re using the latest version of Pay Statements by taking a look at your Pay Statements screen on the Avanti Self-Service Portal.
+You can easily confirm whether you’re using the latest version of Pay Statements by looking at Pay Statements on the Avanti Self-Service Portal.

 Take a look at the icon on Pay Statements.
-If you see the list icon, you’ll know you’re using the latest version.
+You’ll know you’re using the latest version if you see the list icon.

 If you’re using the older version of Pay Statements, go to the Compensation Setup Guide for more information.